 There are far too many members of the LGBTQ+ community who don’t feel safe enough to express their sexuality and gender freely.
 Every time they see a drag queen on Instagram or a gender queer person on TV, it might give them a little bit of hope or the push they need to free themselves, to understand they aren’t alone.

 What impact do you think exhibitions like DRAG have on our understanding of art and expression?

 Although the exhibition is quite short, the fact that it is free is huge.
 It makes it accessible to most, if not everyone, who would want to see this type of work.
 Seeing work like this proves that drag is something that has been around since before some of us were even born.

-I believe that it’s important for us, the younger members of the LGBTQ+, to understand at least part of our history and the key members who paved the way for us.
-We need to remember not to credit everything to people such as RuPaul, simply because they are trending and are what we are shown.
-Even though people like RuPaul are important, she too had to learn from the OG members of the drag community.
+I believe that it’s important for us, the younger members of the LGBTQ+ community, to understand at least part of our history and the key members who paved the way for us.
+We need to remember not to credit everything to people such as RuPaul simply because they are trending.
+Even though people like RuPaul are important, she too had to learn from the original members of the drag community.
 Drag culture is queer culture.

 ‘DRAG: Self-portraits and Body Politics’ as an exhibition responds to stereotyped perceptions of gender and identity that seem to restrict.
-Through challenging and striking pieces each artist creates a voice that rejects the former, instead freeing us, for a moment, from the boundaries society has put in place when it comes to self-identification and expression.
+Through challenging and striking pieces each artist creates a voice that rejects the former and instead frees us, for a moment, from the boundaries society has put in place when it comes to self-identification and expression.

 If you’d like to find out more about the exhibition have a look on the Southbank Centre website here.
 Running from the 22nd August 2018 to 14th October 2018, there’s still plenty of time to visit yourself- so don’t miss out!